Guidelines and Resources

 The Fistula First Catheter Last (FFCL) site has information for both providers and patients about access care and improving outcomes.
 Included on this site are resources for you as the provider, your patients, and vascular surgeons.

 The Networks are focusing on reducing the rate of LTCs at facilities with a rate of10%.

 Vascular Access is an important part of your dialysis care.
-You should be aware of your access options, as well as how to check your access daily.
-The "One Minute Access Check" can help ensure that your access if functioning properly and avoid complications associated with access dysfunction.
+Having an access plan will guide you through the steps toward a fistula or graft, as well as how to check your access daily.
+The "One Minute Access Check" can help ensure that your access is functioning properly and avoid complications associated with access dysfunction.

 - Fistula First-Dialysis Vascular Access Flyer English

 - Fistula First-Dialysis Vascular Access Flyer Spanish